-Directors are expected to stay current on issues before the Board, and to attend biweekly Board meetings (Thursdays from 2:30–4:30 p.m.) from September to June and 4–6 other FAUW meetings per year, such as General Meetings and Council of Representatives meetings.
+Directors are expected to stay current on issues before the Board and to attend biweekly meetings (Thursdays from 2:30–4:30 p.m.) from September to June and 4–6 other FAUW meetings per year, such as General Meetings and Council of Representatives meetings.

-Beyond that, Board members are encouraged to have, or develop, their own interests in leading special projects that work for positive change in the University experience.
+Beyond that, we encourage Board members to have, or develop, their own interests in leading special projects that work for positive change in the University experience.
 For example, you might sit on a mental health committee, develop resources to advise faculty, or bring up unit-specific issues that are not yet on the Board’s radar.
-These projects often become collaborations with other, similarly passionate, directors.
+These projects often become collaborations with other, similarly passionate directors.
 In this way, you can build your service responsibility to the University in a way that is both relevant to your performance review and personally interesting and rewarding.

 How much time am I committing to?

-With this project work, the time commitment, at certain periods, exceeds that necessary for biweekly meetings, but this extra time is spent working on goals that are important to you.
-On average, current Board members report spending an average of 2–3 hours a week over the whole experience, and note that this time can be accommodating of personal and family schedules.
+With project work, the time commitment at times exceeds that necessary for biweekly meetings, but this extra time is spent working on goals that are important to you.
+On average, current Board members report spending 2–4 hours a week over the whole experience and note that this time can be accommodating of personal and family schedules.

 What's it actually like?

-Here’s what two current directors have to say about their time on the Board:
+Here’s what current directors have to say about their time on the Board:

 Being on the FAUW Board has taken me out of my Science bubble and given me insight into what makes this university tick.
 There is definitely a time and energy commitment beyond the biweekly meetings, but none of this is make-work—you will find yourself getting drawn into issues you really care about.
 Warning: involvement with FAUW can be highly addictive!